JessyHart143/Netflix/README.md

 **Netflix Frontend - A Responsive Streaming Service Homepage UI**

-This is a responsive **Netflix Clone** built using HTML, CSS, and JavaScript.
+This is a responsive **Netflix Frontend** built using HTML, CSS, and JavaScript.
 It replicates the look and feel of Netflix's homepage UI, featuring a sleek design, hero banner, interactive sections, and modern layout components.
 This project is intended for educational and portfolio purposes.

 ---